 - Scenario: You do not know what authorities are set on the queue manager as part of the mqsicreateaclentry command.

 - Solution: Use the WebSphere MQ dspmqaut command to check which authorities have been set on a queue manager by the mqsicreateaclentry command.
 Ensure that the following authorities are set:

 - inq

 - set

 - connect

 - altusr

 - chg

 - dsp

 - setall

-Resolving problems when you start resources
+Resolving problems that occur when you start resources

-This topic contains advice for dealing with some common problems that can arise when you start resources:
+This topic contains advice for dealing with some common problems that can arise when you start resources.

-- "Starting a broker" on page 18 - "The broker and execution group are not running after you use the Default Configuration wizard" on page 18 - "The broker or Configuration Manager fails to start because there is not enough space in the Java TMPDIR directory" on page 18 - "The broker fails to start when it is installed on HP-UX with Oracle and DB2" on page 18 - "Error message BIP2048 is issued on z/OS when your broker fails to start" on page 19 - "Diagnostic message ICH408I is issued on z/OS when your broker fails to start" on page 19 - "Abend code 047 is issued with a diagnostic message" on page 20 - "Abend code 047 is issued in bin/bipimain" on page 20 - "Database error message BIP2322 is issued when you start or stop a broker on Linux or UNIX" on page 21 - "Error message BIP2228 is issued when you try to start a second broker on Linux or UNIX" on page 21 - "MQIsdp client connection is refused by the broker" on page 22 - "Error messages BIP2604 or BIP2624 are issued when you start a broker or a new message flow" on page 22 - "When you start the broker through the DataFlowEngine, it cycles continually" on page 22 - "The broker terminates with an abend on startup on AIX" on page 22 - "You have changed your logon password and cannot start your Configuration Manager or broker" on page 22 - "Starting the Configuration Manager" on page 23 - "A migrated Configuration Manager does not start" on page 23 - "Error messages BIP1708 and BIP8283 are issued when you start a Configuration Manager on Windows" on page 24 - "Starting other resources" on page 25 - "Resources terminate during startup" on page 25 - "Resources hang at startup on Windows" on page 25 - "Error message BIP8048 is issued when you start a component" on page 25 - "You experience problems with the default configuration" on page 26 - "A "Not Found" error is issued when you click a link to the Samples Gallery or a specific sample" on page 27 - "The Quick Tour displays as a blank window" on page 27 - "Error message BIP0832 is issued on startup" on page 27 - "Your execution groups restart repeatedly" on page 28 - "You cannot tell whether startup is complete on z/OS" on page 28
+- "Resolving problems when starting a broker" on page 18 - "The broker and execution group are not running after you use the Default Configuration wizard" on page 18 - "The broker or Configuration Manager fails to start because there is not enough space in the Java TMPDIR directory" on page 18 - "The broker fails to start when it is installed on HP-UX with Oracle and DB2" on page 18 - "Error message BIP2048 is issued on z/OS when your broker fails to start" on page 19 - "Diagnostic message ICH408I is issued on z/OS when your broker fails to start" on page 20 $\,$ - "Abend code 047 is issued with a diagnostic message" on page 20 - "Database error message BIP2322 is issued when you start or stop a broker on Linux or UNIX" on page 21 - "Error message BIP2228 is issued when you try to start a second broker on Linux or UNIX" on page 21 - "MQIsdp client connection is refused by the broker" on page 21 - "Error messages BIP2604 and BIP2624 are issued when you start a broker or a new message flow" on page 21 - "When you start the broker through the DataFlowEngine, it cycles continually" on page 22 - "The broker terminates with an abend on startup on AIX" on page 22 - "You have changed your logon password and cannot start your Configuration Manager or broker" on page 22 - "Broker on Windows platform fails to start with message BIP2818 and an abend" on page 23 - "The Java installation is at an incorrect level" on page 23 - "The broker database is not started" on page 23